-- Segment in-store, online and loyalty programs to more effectively meet the unique preferences of every customer. - Strategically design and deliver the desired type of experience and make the right technology investments for their customer personas, now and in the future. - Personalize their sustainability rewards programs so customers can make smart, socially responsible, "feel-good" choices during tough economic times, creating new opportunities for retailers to build loyalty and attract new customers.
+- Segment in-store, online and loyalty programs to more effectively meet the unique preferences of every customer. - Strategically design and deliver desired experiences and make the right technology investments for unique customer personas, now and in the future. - Personalize sustainability rewards programs so customers can make smart, socially responsible, "feel-good" choices during tough economic times, creating new opportunities to build brand loyalty and attract new customers.